 3. Kidney Stones

 The excessive vitamin C supplementation intake leads to oxalate and uric acid excretion via urine.
-This compound leads to kidney stones formation as the oxalate binds with minerals and forms crystals that result in kidney stones formation.
+This compound leads to kidney stone formation as the oxalate binds with minerals and forms crystals that result in kidney stone formation.
 Studies say that if a person takes 2000 milligrams of vitamin C daily for a week, then the amount of oxalate excreted increases by 20%.

 4. Bone Spurs